myconstellation/constellation-packages/HWMonitor/README.md

 # HWMonitor Package for Constellation

-Hardware Monitor for Windows devices
+Hardware Monitor for Windows devices based on LibreHardwareMonitor (https://github.com/LibreHardwareMonitor/LibreHardwareMonitor)

 ### StateObjects
   - All hardware list & sensors of your computer are pushed as StateObjects